Xilinx/dfx-mgr/README.md

 4. Command for unloading bitstream.
 ```
- dfx-mgr-client -unload <handle>
+ dfx-mgr-client -unload <ID>

- where <handle> is the unique id retuned while loading the bitstream
+ where <ID> is the numeric ID from -listPackage output
 ```

 ### Using library API